 No new developments since the passage of the ordinance on June 22, 2016.

-Key Takeaway for MRA Members: A posting and notice that satisfies the requirements of the Chicago ordinance will be made available by the Chicago Department of Business Affairs and Consumer Protection prior to July 1, 2017.
+Key Takeaway for MRA Members: A posting and notice that satisfies the requirements of the Chicago ordinance is available here.

 Cook County, IL: